agathoklisx/libved/README.md

    SMALL_E_ON_NORMAL_GOES_INSERT_MODE (1|0) 'e' in normal mode after operation
-                          enters insert mode (default 1) READ_FROM_SHELL (1|0)  this option enables reading from the standard output of a shell command (default 1) note that this option activates HAS_SHELL_COMMANDS
+                          enters insert mode (default 1) READ_FROM_SHELL (1|0)  this option enables reading from the standard output of a shell command (default 1), note: that this option activates HAS_SHELL_COMMANDS

  /* (those set the defaults during filetype initiation) */